 The XQ2 control panel allows you to program pre set temperatures for the 1,2, and 3 for use with the remote.
 You can adjust the neon LED lights or turn them off altogether, switch between the 3 fan speeds and program an auto shut off to power the unit down after a certain amount of time.
 Of course you get the [standard on most vaporizers] ability to change between Celsius and Fahrenheit, turn off noise alerts, etc.

 The Arizer XQ2 is a good vaporizer.
 The improvements over the original are mainly cosmetic with a slight edge for heat up time.
 The original will provide better value with the same vapor quality, but if you want to have that more modern look and feel we recommend buying the newer XQ2.
 A desktop vaporizer that would give you better vapor in this price range would be the Da Buddha Vape by Elev8 (formerly 7th Floor Vapes).
 The Da Buddha is even more basic than XQ2 in design – no fan, bag, temperature readout.
 With far less features it lacks the pleasing to the eye look of the XQ2.
 The Volcano is going to be much superior to the XQ2 but the Classic at $479 versus the XQ2 price tag of $239, is twice as much.

 Ultimately there is not much when it comes to desktop vaporizers on the market.
 People like to consume on the go or at least have the option to pick up and head to the patio without the need to plug in.
 We have seen two amazing desktop vaporizers in the Herbalizer and the VapeXhale Cloud Evo.
-Both of which companies went out of business due to declining revenue growth.
+Both of which companies went out of business due to slow sales.